rbergm/pg_lab/docs/extension_points.md

 Notice that the final number of parallel processes is the number of parallel workers plus one, because the main backend process also operates on part of the input (in addition to gathering the results from the workers)[^parallel-processing].

-[^parallel-processing] However, if fewer than estimated parallel workers are available at execution time, not all workers might be used.
+[^parallel-processing]: However, if fewer than estimated parallel workers are available at execution time, not all workers might be used.